 Scarce arable plants including Cornflower, Venus’s Looking Glass, Night-flowering Catchfly, Corn Chamomile and Sharp-leaved Fluellen were found when the arable area on North Down was cultivated for the sowing of chalk downland plant species.

-Fifty years ago Magdalen Hill Down was open, grazed downland famous for Adonis Blues.
+Fifty years ago Magdalen Hill Down was open, grazed downland famous for Adonis Blue butterflies.
 Much of it was then ploughed-up for arable cultivation and the steeper slopes left to invading scrub.

 By 1989 the butterflies were greatly reduced, but our scrub clearance and grazing management has carefully restored the site into a haven for wildflowers and butterflies once again.